Trevor Andrew

 Trevor Andrew (born 31 August 1979) is a Canadian snowboarder, musician and artist.
 He competed at the 1998 Winter Olympics and the 2002 Winter Olympics.
-After an injury in 2005 he turned his attention to music, signing with Virgin Records and re-releasing his first album "Trouble Andrew" in 2009.
+After an injury in 2005, he turned his attention to music, signing with Virgin Records and re-releasing his first album Trouble Andrew in 2009.

 Snowboarding

 Whilst riding for Burton Snowboards he competed in the 1998 Winter Olympics half-pipe event finishing in 29th Place and the 2002 Winter Olympics half-pipe event finishing in 9th place.
 In 2004 after an injury which saw him break six ribs and crack vertebra he retired from professional competition.

 Guccighost

 In 2012 Trevor came up with the alter ego Guccighost as a last minute Halloween costume.
-Continuing to use this persona he started to spread the logo around New York City until in 2016 his unique designs caught the attention of fashion house Gucci which led to a ongoing collaboration.
-His work was displayed across the facade of the flagship Gucci Fifth Avenue Store for the launch official launch of the fall winter 2016 collection, and has been worn by a number of celebrities such as Rihanna, Beyonce, Madonna, Nas and Zoe Kravitz.
+Continuing to use this persona he started to spread the logo around New York City until in 2016 his unique designs caught the attention of fashion house Gucci which led to an ongoing collaboration.
+His work was displayed across the facade of the flagship Gucci Fifth Avenue Store for the launch official launch of the fall winter 2016 collection, and has been worn by a number of celebrities such as Rihanna, Beyonce, Madonna, Nas and Zöe Kravitz.